 Buy with confidence scheme

-South Lanarkshire operates an approved trader scheme which aims to give consumers a reliable way of finding trustworthy local businesses.
-You can also browse the businesses signed up to the scheme .
+South Lanarkshire operates an approved trader scheme that aims to give consumers a reliable way of finding trustworthy local businesses.
+You can also browse the businesses signed up to the scheme.

-Citizens Advice Scotland provide a range of information and advice on how to sell your property including how to obtain a Home Report, Energy Performance certificates and the conveyancing process.
+Citizens Advice Scotland provides a range of information and advice on how to sell your property including how to obtain a Home Report, Energy Performance Certificates, and the conveyancing process.
 It is always advisable to get more than one valuation so make sure you speak to a couple of estate agents.
 For further information see the Citizens Advice Website

 In some cases selling an empty property through the usual process of an estate agent may not be appropriate due to the condition of the property.
 The Empty Homes Officer will be able to help you to look at other options such as property auction.

 Open market purchase scheme - empty properties

-The council has very limited resources to purchase private properties which are actively marketed for sale on the open market.
-The scheme is targeted to specific property types and locations to meet housing need priorities in South Lanarkshire's Local Housing Strategy,
+We have very limited resources to purchase private properties that are actively marketed for sale on the open market.
+The scheme is targeted to specific property types and locations to meet housing needs priorities in South Lanarkshire's Local Housing Strategy,

-Properties which have been empty for a period exceeding 12 months as determined by council tax records may be considered for purchase under the scheme without being actively marketed for sale.
+Properties that have been empty for a period exceeding 12 months as determined by Council Tax records may be considered for purchase under the scheme without being actively marketed for sale.
 Each property is judged on an individual case-by-case basis and owners will need to work with the Empty Homes Officer to consider all options for bringing the property back into use.
 For further information, please contact the Empty Homes Officer using the contact details shown.

 If you are considering renting out your property, information and advice on being a landlord in Scotland can be found on the following links: